Network Manager⚓️

 Description

-.
+The IsServerActive property returns true if the server is currently active and ready to accept connections; otherwise, it returns false.
 This property is used to determine the server’s operational status within the network, allowing the application to enable or disable server-dependent features accordingly.

 Returns

-if the server is active;false
+bool:trueif the server is active;falseotherwise.

 Example